tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 layout: post
 title: How to prepare for AI as a high school student
 ---
-I am making a presentation to some some students of Nanyang Junior College computing class.
+I am making a presentation to some some students and teachers of Nanyang Junior College in Singapore.
 These are the notes.

+## Objective

+- My background as an ML engineer
+- General career advice
+- What is the current state of AI
+- What is probably the next state of AI
+- How can you prepare for AI